kanishka-commits/React.js/Basics.md

 React is a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page.
 It is helpful in building complex and reusable user interface(UI) components of mobile and web applications as it follows the component-based approach.\
-React is written in JavaScript.\
+React is written in JavaScript.

+React + DOM = Webpages\
+React + Native = Mobile Apps

+We can use React via **CDN links**  without installing anything via npm.
+This is actually the simplest way to try React or include it in a small project
 Each lifecycle of a component is having 3 phases which include mount, unmount, and update.\

 **React is a library, but when combined with tools like React Router, Redux, Next.js, etc., it can feel like a framework.**